dcrapis/oceandao-wiki/Home.md

 The **[Town Hall page](OceanDAO-Town-Hall)** has more info, including dates.

+### OceanDAO Governance Design

+Monthly OceanDAO Governance Design community calls.
+Discussion about OceanDAO roadmap, rules, mechanisms, and governance.
+Bring feedback, improvements, or new ideas all together.
+All collaboration is welcome.

+The **[OceanDAO Governance Design Call](Governance-Call)** has more details.

 ### Discord
 Join the [OceanDAO Discord](https://discord.gg/uvyQFWGBn8) for ongoing collaboration and discussion.